Compassionate Care, National Accreditation:

 • Posttraumatic stress injury (PTSI): Some experts use the term PTSI instead of PTSD to help avoid stigma that unfortunately still exists around mental health disorders.
 Using the term “injury,” these professionals hope, will encourage more people to seek the professional help that can significantly improve their lives.

 • Comorbid or co-occurring PTSD: This term applies to people who have PTSD as well as another mental or behavioral health concern.
-For example, many people who develop PTSD also struggle with a substance use disorder (which is the clinical term for addiction).
 People who have PTSD may also be affected by anxiety, depression, and other forms of mental illness.

 Man learning different between PTSD vs Bipolar